 Failure to follow the guidelines in this policy is considered a serious offence and will be investigated thoroughly.

-The Directors of Bright Light Education Ltd have equal responsibility for implementing and monitoring this policy, which will be reviewed on a regular basis following its implementation (at least annually) and additionally whenever there are relevant changes in legislation or to our working practices.
+The Partners of Bright Light Education UK LLP have equal responsibility for implementing and monitoring this policy, which will be reviewed on a regular basis following its implementation (at least annually) and additionally whenever there are relevant changes in legislation or to our working practices.

 This policy has been drawn up with guidance from The Tutors’ Association.